xstefank/pv260-testing-assignment/task2.md

   1. Reservation
      * test that correct reservation passes
      * test that outdated reservation fails and informs customer about changes
-     * test that reservation from not registered user redirects him to registration
+     * test that reservation from unregistered user redirects him to registration ??? neccessary?

   1. Cancellation
      * test that cancellation passes until deadline
      * test that cancellation fails after deadline
-     * test that passed passed cancellation for paid reservation gives customer the right to ask for refundation
+     * test that passed cancellation for paid reservation gives customer the right to ask for refundation

   1. Refundation
      * test that refund request is saved into system
      * test that refund confirm transfers the correct amount to customer
-     * test that refund refuse contacts customer by email
+     * test that refund refuse contacts customer by email ???

   1. Payment
      * test that payment info is stored in database